Guy Motors: 1930s

 From the mid-1930s, the company became increasingly involved in the British re-armament programme, developing and producing military vehicles.
-In 1935, Guy submitted their new four-wheel Ant armoured car to military trials, where it impressed so much that 150 were ordered by the government.
-After this success, Guy began to concentrate solely on the production of military vehicles and, by 1938, Guy relied exclusively on Government contracts and had ended civilian production.
-During this time, Guy designed a new armoured car, the Quad Ant, which was welded rather than rivetted together.
+In 1935, Guy submitted their new four-wheel Guy Ant 15 cwt truck to military trials, where it impressed so much that 150 were ordered by the government.
+After this success, Guy began to concentrate solely on the production of military vehicles and, by 1938, Guy relied exclusively on government contracts and had ended civilian production.
+The Ant was followed by a four wheel drive version - the Quad Ant - for use as an artillery tractor.
+During this time, Guy designed a new armoured car, based on the Quad Ant; the Guy armoured car was welded rather than rivetted together.
 The original official contract specified that it had to be designed as a rivetted vehicle, but Guy had suggested welding as being more suitable and effective.
 To that end, they developed the necessary techniques, including rotating jigs, which meant that the bodies and turrets could be produced more quickly and cheaply.
 (Note: Landsverk had successfully pioneered an armour plate welding technique for use in their tanks and other vehicles back in the 1920s.
 However, it was not in widespread usage, partly due to cost.)
 This new development made armoured vehicles much safer and is reported to have eventually saved the British government £100 million pounds, earning Guy a commendation from the Royal Commission.
 Initially though, the government's technical advisors were sceptical that welding armour plate, using these techniques, would be economical, so Guy offered to weld the first batch ordered, and if unsuccessful, to stand the cost.
 The vehicles were welded, and on examination by the British Army, the welding was found to have worked extremely well.
-Over time, it was further developed and became widely used in allied armoured vehicles, such as later models of the Churchill and Sherman tanks.
 By the time World War II started, Guys had built a total of 376 trolleybus chassis, but manufacture was then suspended until 1947.

 Second World War

 Guy armoured vehicles were used throughout the war, featuring prominently at the evacuation of Dunkirk and in the North African campaign.
-Although production of the Ant and Quad Ant were moved to Karrier, the factory was still involved in the war-effort, producing anti-aircraft guns.
+The Guy armoured car design was given to Karrier who produced the Humber armoured car from the Guy body and turrets on Karrier's own chassis.
+The factory was still involved in the war-effort, producing anti-aircraft guns.